tesommer/FreeCrumbs/Builder/Home/README.md

 ``-o`` trumps the same setting in the config file.
 The example above prints the SHA-1 checksum for **hypotheticalfile.zip**.

+Omitting `=value` unsets the setting (and thus reverts to the default):

+    finf -c csv-list.properties -o order

 <a name="dups"></a>Dups
 -----------------------